nardnob/A-Pixelated-Adventure/README.md

 /*****************/

 The game is programmed in C++ using SDL (Simple DirectMedia Layer) for graphics.
 SDL needs to be set up in each new programming environment.
-To setup SDL you can follow the tutorials on LazyFoo.net.
+Copy the provided "..\SDL_Setup\SDL-1.2.15" to "C:\" and you should be good to go.
+If not, try to follow the tutorials on LazyFoo.net.
 Specifically lessons 1 and 3:

 Lesson 1:
 http://lazyfoo.net/SDL_tutorials/lesson01/windows/msvsnet2010e/index.php